Friday, January 25, 2019

 The other would be an underground mine that has no people working underground, with small processing plants behind extraction equipment that pre-treated the material, so there would be no need for processing plants or tailings dams on the surface.

 Ella Cullen is Minespider's Chief Marketing Officer.
 She’s passionate about branding, UI/UX design, new systems of governance, and marketing fast-paced startups.
-Originally from New Zealand but now based in Berlin, Ella previously lead the marketing teams for CodeControl, IconPeak, & RecMix.
+Originally from New Zealand and now based in Berlin, Ella previously lead the marketing teams for CodeControl, IconPeak, & RecMix.